top of page

 • Dust with any spices.
 I always add sea salt to contrast sweet flavours and cinnamon to aid with carbohydrate absorption.

 • When the ingredients begin to give off an aroma and get a light golden brown, add sweetener if you'd like.
+My favourite choice is maple syrup.
 Stir and keep an eye on it because sugar burns quick!

 • I add dried fruit if any at this point.
 The mix is still warm so it softens the fruit and brings out the flavours without burning.
 Raisins, currents, cranberries, dates, dried whatever works..